wesbos/es6-articles/01 - var Scoping Refresher.md

   let dogYears = age * 7;
   console.log(`You are ${dogYears} dog years old!`);
 }
+console.log(dogYears); // error because it's scoped only to the above block

 ```

 ...and I refresh, everything works as we would want.
 However, if you call `dogYears` in the browser console, it says, "Dog years is not defined."
 Why?
 Because I declared it as a **`let` variable**.
 It is only declared inside of a block scope, now, not a global scope like `var`, a block scope, and that temporary variable has not leaked out of the block.

-You can also use `const` and get the same results, but you might not want to do that, which we'll talk about next time.
+You can also use `const` and get the same results, which is what we will talk about in the [ES6.io](https://es6.io) video.